Available at the Kenosha campus or through Herzing University Online

 All schools have their own distinct degree programs based on their qualifications and expertise.
 Herzing University offers many different options to provide the shortest path to your destination no matter where you are right now, including campus bridge programs and online programs to help you reach the next level in your education.
 View all of our nursing programs.

 Yes!
-Herzing offers an accelerated Bachelor of Science in Nursing (ABSN) degree option at five of our campus locations.
+Herzing offers an accelerated Bachelor of Science in Nursing (ABSN) degree option at several campus locations.
 You could complete your degree in as few as 20 months.
 Upon graduation, you will be prepared for the National Council Licensure Exam for Registered Nurses (NCLEX-RN).

-For more specifics about our unique campus programs, check out our accredited ABSN program, offered at six of our campus locations:
+For more specifics about our unique campus programs, check out our accredited ABSN program, offered at these campus locations:

 Herzing University is dedicated to providing you with affordable, quality education to help you complete your degree in nursing.